Which of the following best describes the difference between a sa... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the difference between a saturated fat and an unsaturated fat?
+Which of the following best describes the difference between a saturated and an unsaturated fatty acid?

 A